DannyMichaels/rails-react-deployment/README.md

 ```

 ### Netlify

+lets first add a `_redirects` file to our `public` directory.
+This is needed to resolve any react routing issues after deployment.

+- `cd client`

+- `echo "/* /index.html 200" > public/_redirects`

+Now we're ready to deploy to netlify!

 - Once you are logged into your netlify account on netlify.com,
 click on the "New site from Git"